Link to Barnet Local Offer:Barnet Local Offer

 Monkfrith provides training and support to enable all staff to improve the teaching and learning of all children and improve their practice by working in collaboration.
 This includes whole school training on SEN issues, for example speech and communication needs, Autism Spectrum Disorder.

-The school has access to services universally provided by Barnet and described on the Local Offer part of it’s website: Barnet Local Offer
+The school has access to services universally provided by Barnet and described on the Local Offer part of it’s website (see link on Monkfrith website).

 - Educational Psychology